SHARMAPRABHAT/LaravelWithJWT/README.md

 # LaravelWithJWT
-# Larvel with Jwt Auth uisng tymon/jwt-Auth
+# Laravel with Jwt Auth using Tymon/jwt-Auth